remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/application-code-patterns/patterns/ddd.md

 - Entity — objects with unique identity (eg. customer)
 - Value Objects (e.g. `Money` instead of `Decimal`, Address)
 - Bounded Context — encapsulates its own Ubiquitous Language
-- Aggregate — a collection of Entity and Value Objects
+- Aggregate — a collection of Entity and Value Objects.
+The purpose is to model transactional invariants (relationships etc.).
+While databases can do that, not feasible in distributed.
 - Domain Events — events that the software react and respond
+- Domain service — domain logic
+- Application service — user authentication, sending SMS

 DDD phases:
 1. Strategic — define the large-scale structure of the system, focusing on business capabilities